Smooth muscle: Smooth muscle cells

-A smooth muscle cell is a spindle-shaped myocyte with a wide middle and tapering ends, and a single nucleus.
+A smooth-muscle cell is a spindle-shaped myocyte with a wide middle and tapering ends, and a single nucleus.
 Like striated muscle, smooth muscle can tense and relax.
 In the relaxed state, each cell is 30–200 micrometers in length, some thousands of times shorter than a skeletal muscle cell.
-There are no myofibrils present but much of the cytoplasm is taken up by the proteins of myosin and actin which together have the capability to contract.
+There are no myofibrils present, but much of the cytoplasm is taken up by the proteins, myosin and actin, which together have the capability to contract.

 Myosin

 Myosin is primarily class II in smooth muscle.